isaiah1112/lazy-hippo/README.md

 #### Segmentation
-If you would like to split a video into multiple chunks of the same length, you can specify the `--every` option and provide the size of each "chunk" of video:
+If you would like to split a video into multiple chunks of the same length, you can specify the `--every` option and provide the length, in seconds, of each "chunk" of video:
 ```commandline
 lazy-hippo split -E 6 my-video.mp4
 ```